ChoiZ/ChZ/README.md

 ChZ-PHP
 =======

 A smart, lightweight and easy to use PHP MVC skeleton.
 Easy to understand and to setup, fully personalizable.

-Models Views Controllers, html5, css, javascript, bootstrap, public folder.
+This framework use: HTML5, CSS, Javascript, Grunt, PHPUnit, jshint, csslint and minifiers.
+Also you have a public folder with a robot.txt and opensearch.xml (add your favicon and apple-touch-icon-* in this folder).

 Requirements
 ---------